shutter-network/rolling-shutter/docs/spec.md

 ### Batch Execution

-Batches are encoded as typed transactions according to EIP-2718 with prefix xxx and an RLP encoded payload.
-The payload is a list of the following fields:
+Batches are encoded as typed transactions according to EIP-2718 with prefix `0x5a` and an RLP encoded payload.
+The payload is a list of the following
+fields:

 - `chainID` (integer)
 - `decryptionKey` (bytes)